brunobowden/GOTURN/README.md

 Unzip both of these files.
 The image folder contains a collection of more tar files which must be unzipped.
 To do so, call:
 ```
+DO NOT COMMIT
 bash scripts/unzip_imagenet.sh imagenet_folder output_folder
 ```
 where imagenet_folder is the name of the file that was downloaded and unzipped, and target_folder is the destination folder for all of the unzipped images.

 ### Training

 If you are evaluating multiple models for development, then you need to have a validation set that is separate from your training set that you can use to choose among your different models.
-To separate the validation set, make sure that, in loader/loader_alov.cpp, the variable val_ratio is set to 0.2.
+To separate the validation set, the variable val_ratio is set to 0.2 within within loader/loader_alov.cpp.
 This will specify that you want to train on only 80% of the videos, with 20% of the videos being saved for validation.
 After your final model and hyperparameters have been selected, you can set val_ratio to 0 to train the final model on the entire training + validation sets (not the test set!).

 To train the tracker, you first need to download a set of weights that will initialize the convolutional layers from ImageNet.
 To do so, call
 ```